 Can they attack nearby countries with nuclear weapons?

-They can when they make a warhead small enough to be delivered on a missile that is fired at an enemy.
+They can now if they have indeed created a warhead small enough to be delivered on a missile that is fired at an enemy.
 North Korea says it has done that, but there has been no verification of that by the U.N. or other countries.

 What are their neighbors doing?